 So are numbers ‘levelling back’?

-Until now, we could have estimated that some 4,000 newcomers (from undergraduate courses) were entering the job market from art and design courses annually.
-But what will the anticipated 27% drop in student applications next year do the size of artists’ labour markets?
+Until now, we might have estimated that some 4,000 newcomers (from undergraduate courses) were entering the job market from art and design courses annually.
+But what will the anticipated 27% drop in student applications do the size of artists’ labour markets?
 Are we worrying unduly in the ‘bad times’ about numbers of artists when everything is about to change anyway?
-Will the UK experience a drop in artist numbers as Australia already has, this not incidentally having been attributed to an economic recession?
+Will the UK experience a drop in artist numbers as Australia already has, this not attributed to economic recession?

 What is an artist?

 The term artist is largely self-defined — and why shouldn’t it be if we as a nation believe in freedom of choice and equal access in terms of study and employment?
-None of us — I suspect — believe in ‘restrictive practices or cartels’ that are unfair and marginalise sectors or people.
+None of us believe in ‘restrictive practices or cartels’ that are unfair and marginalise sectors or people.
 That The Office of Fair Trading under the Competition Act investigated use of recommended rates of pay in the arts in 2006 is pertinent.
-Although this was designed to open up what might have otherwise been perceived as a ‘closed shop’ in actual fact — by causing ACE and others to remove any semblance of ‘good practice’ about payment from their terms of reference and information sheets — it had the effect of increasing the potential for exploitation of artists and freelancers and thus of increasing their poverty.
+Although designed to open up what might have otherwise been perceived as a ‘closed shop’, by causing ACE and others to remove any semblance of ‘good practice’ about payment from their terms of reference and information sheets, it had the effect of increasing potential for exploitation of artists and freelancers and thus increasing their poverty.

 - the amount of time spent on artistic work